Azure/communication-ui-library/docs/releases/creating-a-release.md

 ### Step 1.3: Update the UI Snapshot (beta-release only)

-After finishing creating release branch, follow these steps to create a UI snapshot PR (generate beta-release only snapshot diff from main branch):
+After finishing creating a release branch, follow these steps to create a UI snapshot PR (generate beta-release only snapshot diff from main branch):

 1. Create a new branch based on the release branch you just created in Step 1.2
 2. Use the [update-snapshots](https://github.com/Azure/communication-ui-library/actions/workflows/update-snapshots.yml) github action to trigger the update snapshots workflow. ![image](https://github.com/Azure/communication-ui-library/assets/11863655/271d6973-5501-40f7-b506-d4f3c836a118)